When Conservative Doesn’t Work

 Medicine is not an exact or formulaic science; success depends on the physician making the most informed and accurate choices for treatment.
 Dr. Evan Merrill and Dr. Adam Gerber will need an in-depth look at your foot, so they will most likely request diagnostic images.
 They use them to identify what needs to be corrected and how to best approach it.
 After that, you will be presented with your options: which procedures are available to you, how they are performed, what the risks may be, and which is most likely to succeed.
 Together you make the choice of what will be best for your body and your unique needs.

 There are procedures for every possible structure in your lower limbs.
 Sometimes, as in the case of bunion surgery, there are multiple techniques to achieve the same results.
 Some kinds are more invasive than others, and some require longer recovery times.
 What is effective for a hammertoe will not be the same for a ruptured Achilles’ tendon.
 Some of the procedures available include:

 You don’t have to be afraid of procedures to correct a problem.
 If conservative treatments have been ineffective, or would not be helpful, a surgical solution may offer you a real chance to eliminate your pain and restore your feet to health.
 Dr. Evan Merrill and Dr. Adam Gerber are well-trained and experienced in performing a variety of foot and ankle procedures.
 Don’t ignore chronic discomfort because you are nervous about surgery.
-Instead, contact Southern Oregon Foot & Ankle, in Medford for an appointment or more information.
+Instead, contact Southern Oregon Foot & Ankle in Medford for an appointment or for more information.
 Call (541) 776-3338 or visit our contact page online to reach us.